 Course descriptions are listed in the "Architectural Studies" and "Visual Studies" sections of this calendar.
+The description will state anything special about the course, from special aspects of the class experience (for example, language of study or field work), to the intended audience of the course (for example, a science course intended for non-science students as an elective), to any special ancillary fees (for example, lab material).
 For an explanation of terms and abbreviations used in these descriptions, including prerequisites, co-requisites, exclusions, etc., see below.
 Students may choose from among these courses, subject to the following rules:

 - 1. Students must satisfy the degree and program requirements and other regulations set out in the Calendar and its supplements. - 2.
-Students must meet all prerequisite, co-requisite, and exclusion requirements. - 3.
-Students may take no more than 6.0 100-series full Course Equivalents (FCE) for degree credit.
+Students must meet all prerequisite, co-requisite, and exclusion requirements.